psantiago1/SQKube/charts/sonarqube/README.md

 ### Upgrade from sonarqube-lts to this chart

-Please carefully read the [Upgrade doc above](./README#upgrade) and **backup** your db instance before atempting the migration.
+To install SonarQube 9.9 LTS, use this [sonarqube](https://artifacthub.io/packages/helm/sonarqube/sonarqube) Helm chart.
+The [sonarqube-lts](https://artifacthub.io/packages/helm/sonarqube/sonarqube-lts) Helm chart is no longer maintained and can not be used to install the new LTS.

+For SonarQube 9.9 LTS, the Helm chart version to use is `8.x.x`.

+Before attempting any upgrade, please carefully read the general [upgrade documentation above](#upgrade), the [install-lts guide](#installing-the-lts-chart) and **backup** your db instance.
+Please also verify that your `values.yaml` file contains only parameters that are still compatible with the targeted chart, adjusting them if needed.

-As Sonarqube only requires the database instance as persistence data, the general upgrade process will be to uninstall your instance, before installing the new lts.
+As SonarQube only requires to persist the database, the general upgrade process will consist of uninstalling your instance, before installing the new LTS.

-First verify your value file and if the parameters are still compatible with the targeted chart, adjusting if necessary.

-#### Upgrade with an external database

-If you are using an external database, that scenario is the simpler as you dont have any persistent data inside kubernetes
+If you are using an external database, you don't have any persistent data inside kubernetes.
+Therefore, there is no action required.

-#### Upgrade when using the embedeed postgresql chart ( not recommended )

-**Disclaimer** : The embedeed postgresql chart should only be used for testing and not for production usage.

-If one want to upgrade in that case, uninstalling the chart will keep the PVC alive. which can then be reused.
+Instead, if you rely on the embedded postgres chart (**not recommended**), uninstalling the chart will keep the PVC alive.
+This can then be reused either:

-Either by specifying ```postgresql.existingClaim``` in the values ( recommended )
+- by specifying `postgresql.existingClaim` in the `values.yaml` file

-Or by not doing anything.
-If you have the exact same values, the name of the PVC will be generated the same and reused as is.
+- by not changing parameter values, but making sure you install the new chart in the same namespace (auto-generated name will be the same).

 ## Ingress